Lambton, New South Wales: Other

 In the early years the miners of the township used to entertain themselves gambling on dog races, known as the "Dog & Rat" because they would release a rat (wallaby) on flat open area then let their dogs chase it down.
 The dog that caught the rat won (the rat won if it made it to the scrub).

 In 1868 the first church was built in Lambton for the Welsh Baptist Church.
 Their first service was conducted entirely in Welsh.

 Lambton was the first Municipality in Newcastle to adopt and be lit by electric lights.
 The Mayor’s wife, Isabella Dent, switched on the lights at a ceremony on September 9, 1890.
 A song called "The Lambton Lights" by Newcastle musician Bob Corbett was written in 2008 about the electrification of the town.

 The 1891 Census gave the population as 3,434.

 In 1901 there were 14 churches, a Music Hall, Assembly Rooms, a Temperance Hall, a Mechanics' Institute, Miners' Institute, a Post office, Telegraph and Money Order Office, a Savings Bank, Court House, Fire Brigade, Council Chambers, and a public school.

 Matthew Charlton was an Australian politician who served as leader of the Australian Labor Party (ALP) and Leader of the Federal Opposition.
 Charlton's father moved with his family to Lambton, when he was 5 years old where he attended Lambton Public School.
 On 5 December 1903 Charlton became the second member for the state electoral district of Waratah in the New South Wales Legislative Assembly.
 He resigned from state politics and in 1910 Charlton wrested the federal Division of Hunter.
 He was leader of the Labor Party from 16 May 1922 – 29 March 1928.

 Lambton Park

 Lambton Park is the green jewel of the suburb, an approximately 14 hectare site in the middle of Lambton.
 The park has a natural water course, Lambton Ker-rai Creek, intersecting its full length with the western end naturalised and contains a playground, picnic areas, playing fields (Harry Edwards Oval and Lambton Oval) and tennis courts with a shared path circumnavigating its entire boundary.
-It is also home to the Lambton Park War Memorial Swimming Centre, Lambton library (originally the Lambton Council Chambers), a Baby Health Centre built in the 1940’s now a café and a historic rotunda.
+It is also home to the Lambton Park War Memorial Swimming Centre, Lambton library (originally the Lambton Council Chambers; a branch of Newcastle Libraries), a Baby Health Centre built in the 1940’s now a café and a historic rotunda.

 Lambton Park is host to many community events including the annual Lambton Park Carols.